Cees Dekker: Other interests

 Dekker is a Christian and active in the discussion about the relationship between science and religion, a topic on which he has co-edited several books.
 In 2005 Dekker became involved in Netherlands-wide discussions about Intelligent Design, a movement that he has since clearly distanced himself from.
 Dekker advocates that science and religion are not in opposition but can be harmonized.

-He wrote the foreword to the Dutch translation of ‘The Language of God' by Francis Collins, the current director of the National Institutes of Health.
+He wrote the foreword to the Dutch translation of ‘The Language of God' by Francis Collins, the former director of the National Institutes of Health.
 Like Collins, Dekker is a proponent of theistic evolution.
 He actively debates with creationists in the Netherlands.
 In 2015 he co-wrote a children's book that explained an evolutionary creation to young children.
+This got translated in English as 'Science Geek Sam and his Secret Logbook'.
+He also co-wrote 'Dawn: A Proton's Tale of All That Came to Be', a book that combines the scientific narrative about the evolution of the cosmos with the Christian creation story.

 Reception

-He has more than 270 publications, including more than 20 papers in Nature and Science.
-Ten of his group's publications have been cited more than 1000 times, 64 papers have been cited more than 100 times, and in 2001, his group work was selected as "breakthrough of the year" by the journal Science.
+Dekker has more than 400 publications, including more than 30 papers in Nature and Science.
+Thirteen of his group's publications have been cited more than 1000 times, and in 2001, his group work was selected as Breakthrough of the Year by the journal Science.